fiskaltrust/portal-manual-doc/doc/handbook-general/knowledgebase.md

 ### Questions & Answers

 The "Questions & Answers" function is currently inactive.
 However, you can still view questions that have already been asked and their answers.
 At FAQ-section at the homepage, you will find a list of frequently asked questions.
-Should you as a partner (PosCreator, PosDealer) have any further special questions, please do not hesitate to contact us by e-mail at [info@fiskaltrust.at](mailto:info@fiskaltrust.at) for Austria or for France at [contact@fiskaltrust.fr](mailto:contact@fiskaltrust.fr) .
+Should you as a partner (PosCreator, PosDealer) have any further special questions, please do not hesitate to contact us by email at [info@fiskaltrust.at](mailto:info@fiskaltrust.at) for Austria or for France at [contact@fiskaltrust.fr](mailto:contact@fiskaltrust.fr) .
 ![Questions & Answers](images/KBArticle/Index/001.png)
 Questions & Answers